 The Beatles story is filled with improbable turns of luck and happenstance.
 Their mid 60s mustaches were inspired by McCartney, who grew one to cover a curdled lip, the result of a scooter accident.
 The title song –and the audacious idea to pretend that they were not

-world’s most famous band—came from Paul mis-hearing Mal Evans on a noisy airplane asking for salt and pepper.
+world’s most famous band—came from Paul mis-hearing roadie Mal Evans on a noisy airplane asking for salt and pepper.
 The most ambitious Beatles single and the first song recorded during the Pepper

 era, "Strawberry Fields Forever,” was written by John Lennon in Spain while making the film How I Won the War,

 directed by two-time Beatles director Richard Lester.
-It was Lennon’s first extended time away from his band in almost ten years, and the song described an aching longing for both meaningful contact and social retreat.
+It was Lennon’s first extended time away from his band in almost ten years, and the song described a longing for both meaningful contact and social retreat.
 The lyrics for "Being for the Benefit of Mr. Kite" were mostly taken from an antique poster that caught Lennon's eye while wandering around London curio shops.

 Perhaps the most underrated bit of good fortune of The Beatles story was that Parlophone-- the label that released their records--was owned by EMI, a giant in the music industry at the time whose UK-based acts all used the label’s designated studio at 3 Abbey Road in the St. John's Wood neighborhood of London.
-Opened in 1931, Abbey Road may not have been at the forefront of advanced multi-tracking technology.
+Opened in 1931, Abbey Road was not at the forefront of advanced multi-tracking technology.
 Many U.S. labels already were using 8-tracks including Atlantic Records engineer Tom Dowd and Les Paul.
-However, Abbey Road’s engineers were, in essence, like a small army of Les Pauls, expertly trained at building, modifying, and maintaining Abbey Road's state-of-the art microphone and amplifier collection as well as the Swiss-made Studer 4-tracks that still rival many of today's surviving multi-track tape machines.
-Abbey Road's technical staff enjoyed exceptional on-the-job training, and were probably the only engineering staff in the world that could have fulfilled The Beatles’ exacting—and often conflicting requests.
+However, Abbey Road’s engineers were, in essence, like a small army of Les Pauls, expertly trained at building, modifying, and maintaining Abbey Road's state-of-the art microphone and amplifier collection as well as the Swiss-made Studer 4-tracks machines that still rival many of today's surviving multi-track tape machines.
+Abbey Road's technical staff enjoyed exceptional on-the-job training, and were probably the only engineering staff in the world that could have fulfilled The Beatles’ exacting—and often conflicting--requests.

 “I started in 1965 so I was 23, remembered engineer Dave Harries.
 “I always wanted that job.
 I had an HND in electronic and electrical engineering and I thought I’d be a good tech for a studio.
 So I actually started at Hays in 1964 in the tape records department.
 And when I worked there, we were recording 3 1/4 ips (inches per second) Mono 1/2 track of classical music—would you believe—and pop.
 After I’d been there for a nearly a year I got transferred to Abbey Road which was what I dreamt of doing all my life.
 And I got it.”